 Travel Vaccines and Advice for Sweden

 Sweden is bordered by Norway and Finland, and connected to Denmark via a bridge-tunnel.
 It is a marvelous place to visit for those who are interested in history.
-This includes walled medieval cities to and Viking ruins to explore.
+This includes walled medieval cities and Viking ruins to explore.

 The beauty of Sweden is worth the trip.
 There are gorgeous lakes, streams, mountains, and hills to hike and camp through.
 For those visiting the cities, they will find tons of delicious restaurants and shops.